 - Ongoing monitoring of eye health and vision

-– What other eye conditions can develop as a result of congenital cataracts?
+- What other eye conditions can develop because of congenital cataracts?

 - How about the future?